 03 of 08

-These classic pancakes take very little time to prepare.
+Classic pancakes take very little time to prepare.
 You can mix up the batter in advance and hold it in the refrigerator for several hours.
-And for a really special treat, try these delicious buttermilk pancakes.
-They're a little bit more tangy than ordinary pancakes.
-You could also substitute sour cream for the buttermilk.
-Finally, these blueberry pancakes are out of this world.
+For a really special treat, try delicious buttermilk pancakes.
+They're a little bit tangier than ordinary pancakes.
+If it's easier, substitute sour cream for the buttermilk.

 04 of 08

 Nothing says "Sunday brunch" like a great waffle.
-This tried and true basic waffles recipe is perfect for a holiday brunch.
-And if you want to go a little further, try this recipe for fluffy waffles.
-It's a bit more involved than the basic recipe, but the fluffier result is worth it.
-It uses melted butter in addition to oil, and the waffles are made lighter by incorporating stiffly beaten egg whites into the batter.Continue to 5 of 8 below.
+If you want to go a little further, try making fluffy waffles.
+They are a bit more involved than the basic recipe, but the fluffier result is worth it.
+The recipe uses melted butter in addition to oil and the waffles are made lighter by incorporating stiffly beaten egg whites into the batter.Continue to 5 of 8 below.

 05 of 08

-French toast is traditionally made from day-old bread, and it's actually better made with stale bread than with fresh.
-The reason: Stale bread will absorb more of the custard mixture than fresh bread will.
+French toast is traditionally made from day-old bread.
+It's actually better made with stale bread than with fresh.
+The reason is stale bread will absorb more of the custard mixture than fresh bread will.
 If all you have is fresh bread, try toasting it very slightly beforehand.

-Because this thick French toast is made with extra thick bread, it's important to make sure that the custard is fully absorbed into the bread, otherwise, you'll just have dry bread at the center of the slices.
-And because of the extra thick bread, we finish the cooking in the oven to ensure that the custard is fully cooked.
+Because thick French toast is made with extra thick bread, it's important to make sure that the custard is fully absorbed into the bread, otherwise, you'll just have dry bread at the center of the slices.
+Because of the extra thick bread, you finish the cooking in the oven to ensure that the custard is fully cooked.

 06 of 08

-When it comes to brunch, you might think of potatoes as a side dish, but here's a little secret: It's the potatoes that really make a great brunch.
+When it comes to brunch, you might think of potatoes as a side dish, but the potatoes that really make a great brunch.
 This home fries recipe features red potatoes, onions, and red and green bell peppers.

-Meanwhile, this simple hash browns recipe is made from shredded potatoes that are cooked in hot butter and oil until crispy.
+Or try a simple hash browns recipe that is made from shredded potatoes cooked in hot butter and oil until crispy.
 They can be prepared on a griddle or a skillet.

 07 of 08